Neural net modeling of equilibria in NSTX-U: Introduction

-\Cref{sec:eqnet} introduces Eqnet, a neural net trained to predict the free-boundary plasma equilibrium based on various sets of inputs.
+\Cref{sec:eqnet} introduces Eqnet, a NN-based architecture trained to predict the free-boundary plasma equilibrium based on various sets of inputs.
 In this work, we distinguish between several modes of operation (forward, forward-control, reconstruction, reconstruction-control) as diagrammed in \cref{fig:eqnet_modes}.
 The \textit{forward} mode predicts the equilibrium flux surfaces using the coil currents and plasma profiles as inputs.
 In contrast the \textit{forward-control} mode directly predicts control-relevant shaping parameters that are normally derived from the flux surfaces, including quantities such as the x-point locations, elongation, and outer gap distance.
 Similarly the \textit{reconstruction} and \textit{reconstruction-control} modes predict the same outputs, but use diagnostic information such as magnetic probes as inputs to the NN.
 Previous neural net equilibrium solvers \cite{Coccorese1994, Lister1991, Albanese1996, Bishop1995, LAGIN1993, Zhu2019, Prokhorov2020, Wang2015} were developed in the spirit of reconstruction-control mode--mapping diagnostics to shaping parameters--with some exceptions such as \cite{Joung2019} which reconstructs flux surfaces and \cite{vanMilligen1995} which is a fixed-boundary solver.
-Similar to previous efforts on other machines, we obtain good predictions using the magnetic diagnostics.
-However, our primary focus is on the forward mode for its usage as a fast free-boundary Grad-Shafranov solver which is more applicable to the simulation goals above.